dfong0530/UChat/readme.md

     I worked on building out the backend portion of this project with Mongo.db, Node.js, Express, and socket.io.
 I also designed the frontend architecture of the application and oversaw the project as a whole.

-    I leanred a lot about various backend technologies like socket.io, node.js, and express.
+    I learned a lot about various backend technologies like socket.io, node.js, and express.

 #### Justin Tran

+    I worked on building the frontend portion of the project for the login and messaging page using React Javascript, HTML and CSS.
+I also worked on integrating the functionality from the backend to reflect it on the frontend by updating the views and incorporating interactive UIs for the user.

+    Overall, I developed my understanding of React JS and reinforced my skills for HTML and CSS.

 #### Veevek Dave